OASC-France/wso2-api-manager-docker-dRural-MVP/README.md

 sudo service apache2 restart
 ```

-> This operation can be repeated for the gateway, with the internal port 8290 (with http so without SSLProxyEngine commands) and external 8280.
+> This operation can be repeated for the gateway.

 ##### Set the hostname